measurement-kit/measurement-kit/doc/api/common/logger.md

 of verbosity, while other bits are currently reserved.

 The `Logger` class specifies how logs are processed.
 You can change the function that receives logs.
 You can change the verbosity level.
+And of course you can log messages as well.

 The `make()` factory creates a logger wrapped by a shared pointer.